 The "Chicken Boo" segments of Animaniacs are based almost entirely on essentially parodying this trope.
 Despite having the word 'chicken' in his name and usually being referred to as a giant chicken, Boo is a giant rooster that cannot speak and is not anthropomorphic in any way (besides apparently having opposable thumbs), yet when he puts on a wig, a mask, a mustache, or a suit, everyone is fooled into thinking he is one of them.
 Not just one of them however, but an expert in whatever field he is pretending to be involved in and often with a fully established backstory of some kind.
-In every segment, there is one guy who isn't fooled by the disguise and who takes on the role of The Cassandra, who tries to convince everyone that he is just a chicken but will be laughed off by everyone else until Boo's disguise comes off, at which point he is immediately recognised as not being human, The Cassandra will return to rub it in their faces, and Boo is chased away by an angry mob.
+In every segment, there is one guy who isn't fooled by the disguise and who takes on the role of The Cassandra, who tries to convince everyone that he is just a chicken but is laughed off by everyone else until Boo's disguise comes off, at which point he is immediately recognised as not being human, The Cassandra will return to rub it in their faces, and Boo is chased away by an angry mob.

 Theme Song: You wear a disguise to look like human guys, but you're not a man, you're a chicken, Boo.